-Test Description Ethernet Connection Pass: indicates that the Ethernet interface from your computer is connected to the LAN port of your DSL Router.
+Test Description Ethernet Pass: indicates that the Ethernet interface from your computer Connection is connected to the LAN port of your DSL Router.
 A flashing or solid green LAN LED on the router also signifies that an Ethernet connection is present and that this test is successful.
 Fail: Indicates that the DSL Router does not detect the Ethernet interface on your computer.
-USB connection Pass: Indicates that the USB interface from your computer is (Not available on this connected to the LAN port of your DSL router. device) Down: Indicates that the DSL Router does not detect the USB interface on your computer.
-ADSL Pass: Indicates that the DSL modem has detected a DSL

-Synchronization signal from the telephone company.
+USB Connection Pass: Indicates that the USB interface from your computer is connected to router properly.
+Down: Indicates that the DSL Router does not detect the signal from USB interface.
+Wireless connection Pass: Indicates that the Wireless interface from your computer is connected to the wireless network.
+Down: Indicates that the DSL Router does not detect the wireless network.
+ADSL Pass: Indicates that the DSL modem has detected a DSL signal Synchronization from the telephone company.
 A solid WAN LED on the router also indicates the detection of a DSL signal from the telephone company.

 Fail: indicates that the DSL modem does not detect a signal from the telephone company's DSL network.
-The WAN LED will stop blinking and the LED will stop illuminating (i.e. go blank).
+The WAN LED will stop blinking (i.e. training) and the LED will switch off.
 ISP Connection Pass: Indicates we can access the WAN service like the Gateway and DNS.
 Fail: Indicates we cannot access the WAN side.